yccmr/online-algorithms/ski-rental/README.md

 ### Goal:

 Design an online algorithm s.t. its cost is as closed to the offline optimal (act as if $T$ is known) as possible.
-The performance metric (i.e. the measure of how close they are) is the *competitive ratio*, defined as follows:
+The performance metric (i.e. the measure of how close they are) is the *competitive ratio* (*C.R.*), defined as follows:

 $$
 \mathop{\text{max}}\limits_{\sigma} \frac{c(\text{Alg}, \sigma)}{c(\text{Opt}, \sigma)},